renovatebot/renovate/docs/usage/config-migration.md

 The checkbox looks like this:

 ```
-- [ ] Config migration needed.
-Select this checkbox to let Renovate create an automated Config Migration PR.
+- [ ] Select this checkbox to let Renovate create an automated Config Migration PR.
 ```

 When you select the checkbox: